TuZhengzhou/lrs-v2/README.md

 #### To Install Circom

-This is not forced, since we include the circuit compilation results in /circoms dirctory.
+This is not forced, since we include the circuit compilation results in /circoms directory.
+In `circuit_construction.md`, we provide an overview of the steps to compile the circuits and generate the necessary proof files.

-One can refer to [Circom 2 Documentation](https://docs.circom.io/getting-started/installation/) for circom installation and basic commands familarity.
+One can refer to [Circom 2 Documentation](https://docs.circom.io/getting-started/installation/) for circom installation and basic commands familiarity.

 ### Get start